dchithinh/mastering-embeded-linux-programming/README.md

 # mastering-embeded-linux-programming
 This is a complete guide to bring a embedded board using qemu steps by steps.
-Start from building a cross compile toolchain, u-boot,linux and root filesystem.
+Start from building a cross-compiler, u-boot, linux and root filesystem.

-For more details, The guide steps can be looked at the book: mastering embedded linux programming.
+For more details, the guide steps can be looked at the book: mastering embedded linux programming.
 #

 # Build with docker